 NASCAR’s 75-year history shows that the sport isn’t afraid of changing things up.
 In fact, the organization has adjusted its point system 15 different times since 1949.
 And while that may sound like a lot of change, it’s all in an effort to make the sport as exciting and enjoyable as possible.

-Before 2004, there was no NASCAR playoffs.
+Before 2004, there were no NASCAR playoffs.
 It wasn’t until the early 2000s that the organization decided to implement the “Chase for the Cup” which was later renamed the NASCAR playoffs.

 HOW DOES THE NASCAR POINT SYSTEM WORK?